 The Urban Workshop was formed by Architecture and allied place-making disciplines to undertake research and design that would advance key projects in urban neighborhoods and non-profit organizations.
 Through this work we offer our students a framework for community-based learning and a model of ethically driven professional practice.
 Together we research and plan neighborhood space, design buildings and landscapes, and make public art.
 These diverse undertakings are interconnected and holistically conceived.
 By employing multiple points of view and scales of impact, we can weave together what is small, tangible and local with the systemic patterns that form the ecology of the neighborhood environment.

 The Urban Workshop is well situated to address the complexity of urban regeneration and to explore the critical challenges of how we live together in the contemporary city.
-The changing physical environment of Philadelphia calls for broad speculation and on-site action that can build new models for humane neighborhoods for the 21st century.
+The changing physical environment of Philadelphia and its environs calls for broad speculation and on-site action that can build new models for humane neighborhoods for the 21st century.

 The Urban Workshop has three major goals:

 1. To offer a collaborative academy-community practice in design, urban research, building, and art-making that addresses in a holistic way, key projects in under served neighborhoods and organizations

 2. To create curricular opportunities for students; providing depth and humanity to their creative education through unique interdisciplinary and community-based experience